MY MOTHER – TINA: 2007, AGE 71

 The next day

 Mom passed away in her sleep at 71.
 She died at 7:25 am.
 The death journey lasted approximately 2 months.
 Looking back, I remember one thing that could have “possibly” prevented all of this.
 Back in 1976, when Mom went to her PCP, they told her she had a small tumour.
 Nothing was ever said or done after she was told she.
-She didn’t get a CA125 Blood Test.
+She didn’t get a CA125 Blood exam.
 She didn’t visit any doctor at all; nothing was done.

 Mom also told me that she thought that because she had a large stomach and always wore big clothes, she just thought she had a big gut.
 Mom told me she had always thought she was healthy and didn’t need any CA125 Antigen Home tests.
 I had to deal with losing my mother all by myself.
 I had her cremated because I wanted to kill the cancer once and for all.
-After all, the cancer took my mother quickly and swiftly.
-To end my story, I want to say that for anyone diagnosed with ovarian / breast cancer, this is a death sentence.
+After all, the tumour took my mother quickly and swiftly.
+To end my story, I want to say that for anyone diagnosed with ovarian / breast type cancer, this is a death sentence.
 It is a quick death sentence.

 She tried to be strong, but the C did not allow her to be strong.